Chatting with Amazon Q Developer about AWS - Amazon Q Developer

 Start a conversation

-To open up the Amazon Q chat panel in the AWS Management Console, choose the Amazon Q icon in the right sidebar.
+To open up the Amazon Q chat panel in the AWS Management Console, choose the Amazon Q icon in the top left in the Unified Navigation bar.
 To open up the panel on the AWS website or any AWS service’s documentation page, choose the Amazon Q icon in the bottom right corner.

 To ask Amazon Q a question, enter your question into the text bar in the Amazon Q panel.
 Amazon Q generates a response to your question with a sources section that links to its references.